devassistant/devassistant/docs/developer_documentation/run_sections_reference.rst

      - $foo: "Some literal with value of "foo" variable: $foo"

   This shows how to assign a literal value to a variable.
-There is also a possibility to assing result of another command to variable, see TODO.
+It is also possible to assign the result of another command to a variable, see `Section Results`_ for how to use the execution flag.

-Remember to check :ref:`command_ref` for comprehensive description of all commands.
+Remember to check :ref:`command_ref` for a comprehensive description of all commands.

 Literal Sections vs. Execution Sections
 ---------------------------------------